 Figure 29 - Groundwater model results using the tide data from July 28th, 2011 corresponding to ERT measurement at B1WE.
 Tide level input came form the Vaca Key tide station.
+The coordinates are in layers (m) and columns (m) of the SEAWAT model.